jadentoon/Premier-League-Stat-Viewer/README.md

 **Tech Stack** - ReactJS, TailWindCSS, PostgreSQL, Spring Boot, Python (Selenium & Pandas)

 **Link** - https://premier-league-stat-viewer-nsgm.vercel.app/
+(Note - Back-end has not be deployed yet).

 Premier League Stat Viewer is a Full-stack application designed to scrape match data for over 700 players from FBRef, processes and manipulates with a Spring Boot back end and dynamically display with a React.JS front-end.